 This past year at Mt.
 Mansfield Union High School has been one of implementation and reflection.
 The Class of 2019 will be the first class to graduate with a Personal Learning Plan (PLP) and the Class of 2020 will be the first to graduate with Proficiency Based Graduation Requirements (PBGR).
 We have been putting to use the structures, systems, lesson plans, and assessment strategies that we have developed to implement PLPs & PBGRs.
-We also have been reflecting on our work to see if it led to student outcomes that we had hoped for and how to improve upon these outcomes regardless if the outcomes were desired or not.
-This reflective work has allowed the faculty to step back and examine a "traditional" high school education with a critical eye.
+We also have been reflecting on our work to see if it led to allowed the faculty to step back and examine a "traditional" high school education with a critical eye.
 We believe the work we are doing now and in the future is going to lead to graduates of Mt.
 Mansfield Union High School experiencing success in their initial endeavors after graduation and help them become Effective Engaged Citizens who are prepared to move their communities forward now and in the future.